 The Kasasa Cash account has no minimum balance requirement, monthly service fees, or opening/closing fees.
 The minimum opening deposit is $100 to open and there is a limit of one account per Social Security Number.
-Unlimited domestic ATM fees will be reimbursed if incurred during a qualified monthly cycle, although an ATM receipt must be presented for fees of $5+.
+Unlimited domestic ATM fees will be reimbursed if incurred during a qualified monthly cycle, although an ATM receipt must be presented for fees of $5 or higher.

 We reimburse ATM withdrawal fees based on estimates when the

 withdrawal information we receive does not identify the ATM fee

 GBC’s Kasasa Saver account earns 1.25% APY on qualifying balances up to $50k.
 When qualifications are met, the portion of the balance above $50k earns 1.00%, with non-qualifying balances earning 0.02% APY.